NotSooShariff/error-logger-api/README.md

 chmod +x git-push.sh
 ```

-On Windows, use `git-push.bat` directly by running:
+On Windows, you can also use `git-push.bat` directly by running:

 ```cmd
 git-push.bat